 Mickey earned his PhD in economics from the University of Chicago, where he studied the economics of technology adoption and market dynamics in sports and entertainment.
-Mickey started a small business selling ticket pricing analysis to NBA and MLB teams.
-Mickey has been friends with Doug for 7 years and met in Chicago.
+Mickey started a business selling ticket pricing analysis to NBA and MLB teams.
 Responsible for talking to users, operations, data science, machine learning algorithms, market dynamics analysis, sales, financial analysis, and marketing.

 VP of Software

 Jordan worked at Facebook’s Oculus for 2 years working on the design and implementation of their SDK.
 Responsible for SDK design, SDK testing, firmware implementation, documentation, and reliability testing.

 Brennan is a recent graduate of the University of California, Berkeley, where he studied Civil and Environmental Engineering.
 As a technology enthusiast and avid mobile gamer, Brennan is excited for the future of virtual reality, and hopes that the Enflux suit will play a big role in creating more immersive experiences.